radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 To move a user entry from one container to another within the same root naming context representing the same backend data source, select the entry and click the Move Entry (![An image showing ](Media/move-entry.jpg)) button.
 Browse to the location where you want the entry moved to and click **OK**.
 Click **OK** to confirm the move.

-><span style="color:red">**IMPORTANT NOTE - Entries can only be moved to/from containers below the same naming context representing the same backend data source.**
+>[!warning] Entries can only be moved to/from containers below the same naming context representing the same backend data source.

 ![An image showing ](Media/Image5.33.jpg)

-Figure 5.34: Move Entry
+Figure 34: Move Entry

 #### Setting Access Permissions